News and Insights

 André Lebrun et Valérie Vandegaart sont intervenus à l’occasion du séminaire de Sertius sur la transition écologique, le 10 octobre 2023, relativement aux recours administratifs et auprès du Conseil d’Etat.

-We are delighted to welcome our two new colleagues Paulien Knaepen and Victoria Vanbellinghen to our team.
+We are delighted to welcome our new colleague Victoria Vanbellinghen to our team.

 Post about the Regulation (EU) 2023/956 of the European parliament and of the Council of 10 May 2023 establishing a carbon border adjustment mechanism : https://www.linkedin.com/posts/industrious-lawyers_the-transitional-period-of-the-regulation-activity-7113548399718641664-NP8w?utm_source=share&utm_medium=member_desktop